bartoszptak/Szukajka_link_scrapper/README.md

 # Szukajka movie link scrapper

-The script sends a query to [Szukajka](Szukajka.tv) and parses the website.
+The script sends a query to [Szukajka.tv](https://lmgtfy.com/?q=szukajka.tv) and parses the website.

 ## install chromedriver for selenium
 ```